 NAHB offers a wide range of educational programs, including web seminars and replays, e-learning tools and presentations from the International Builders’ Show.
 Council members gain complimentary access to Multifamily Council webinars covering a variety of topics — from marketing trends to trending topics such as modular housing and the ‘missing middle’ of housing.

-Multifamily Council members also receive discounted registration to Low-Income Housing Tax Credit (LIHTC) compliance-focused quarterly webinars.
+Multifamily Council members also receive discounted registration to webinars related to multifamily housing.

-Members receive a biweekly newsletter that keeps them informed about the latest legislative, regulatory and market developments affecting the multifamily industry.
+Members receive a monthly newsletter that keeps them informed about the latest legislative, regulatory and market developments affecting the multifamily industry.

 Multifamily Housing Economic Analyses